-He cited speculative theories that the release of thermal energy in the Arctic or Antarctic, perhaps through nuclear explosions along the base of an ice sheet, "could toward developing some weather weapons.
+He cited speculative theories that the release of thermal energy in the Arctic or Antarctic, perhaps through nuclear explosions along the base of an ice sheet, "could initiate outward sliding of the ice sheet.
+The immediate effect ... would be to create massive tsunamis (tidal waves) that would completely wreck coastal regions."